 Research Support Links

-In addition to the tutorials located on the library’s homepage, here are video links that can help students with the basics.
+In addition to the tutorials located on the library’s homepage, here are video links and information that can help students with the basics.

 How to Develop a Good Research Topic:

 Watch this tutorial on the steps associated with developing an appropriate topic for a research paper by considering goals, approaches, topic scope and helpful resources.

 The model in this tutorial helps the student to move beyond mere data synthesis to research as problem solving.

 Preliminary Investigation: Using Wikipedia, Databases, and Britannica Online for Academic Research